Histoires 〉〉 Livres 〉〉 The King's Will 〉〉 The Sacrifice - Livre 1 〉〉 Chapitre 〉〉 Prologue

 North of the Lowlands, Or-Nagar’s village.

-It was mid-morning and Caden hoped they could be home before nightfall.
+It was mid-morning, and Caden hoped they could be home before nightfall.
 He went to help his wife out of her litiere.
-It was so big it was pulled by four horses.
+It was so large it had to be pulled by four horses.
 It had been a late wedding gift to his wife.
-He had it made with the finest materials, silk from Talal and wood from Stateria, a work of art crafted by the best artisans in the kingdom.
-Lady Ambrose always remarked how comfortable and spacious it was.
+He’d had it made with the finest materials: silk from Tâlal and wood from Stateria, a work of art crafted by the best artisans in the kingdom.
+Lady Ambrose always remarked on how comfortable and spacious it was.

-The servants pulled the light wooden doors open, lifted the curtains, and he held out his hand to Raelynn.
 “My love, will you finally tell me why we are here?
-And whom you intend to visit in this….
-House?”
+And whom do you intend to visit in this… house?”
 Caden asked.

-His wife didn’t answer straight away, first she asked a servant to bring her daughter.
+His wife didn’t answer straight away.
+First, she asked a servant to bring their daughter.
 She took the baby in her arms, smiling down at their child.
-At six months, Thalen was so full of life and curious.
-Their daughter gurgled and tugged at her mother’s long necklace and put it in her mouth making sounds.
+At six months old, Thalen was so full of life and curiosity.
+Their daughter gurgled, tugging at her mother’s long necklace, and put it in her mouth, making happy sounds.
 Raelynn looked at her affectionately and smiled.
-“We are here for our daughter; there is a woman in this house, who can look into her future,” she answered at last.

 “You know how I hate oracles, my dear.
 They never answer straightforwardly.
-Do you remember what happened to King Stephan of Merin, when he wanted to cross the river to attack King Argyron of Presus and his men?
+Do you remember what happened to King Stephan of Merin when he wanted to cross the river to attack King Argyron of Presus and his men?
 He went to see an oracle.
-She told him, ‘If you cross the river a kingdom will be destroyed’.
+She told him, ‘If you cross the river, a kingdom will be destroyed.’
 What ensued?
 Merin became a province of Presus.
-Why didn’t she just say, don’t do it, you will lose and die?
+Why didn’t she just say, ‘Don’t do it, you will lose and die’?
 They are so damn cryptic, it’s insufferable.”

-Raelynn laughed at her husband’s indignation.
-“Darling, it happened a century ago.”
-She knew his aversion for oracles.
-“The person we will visit is not really an oracle, I swear, but gifted.
-She will give us a little insight into her future.”
+“Darling, that happened a century ago.”
+She knew his aversion to oracles.
+“The person we are visiting is not really an oracle, I swear, but gifted.
+She will give us a little insight into our daughter’s future.”

 “We don’t need her,” Caden complained.

 Lord Ambrose looked at his daughter and touched her cheek with a finger.
 The baby abandoned her mother’s necklace to grab her father’s finger.
-Caden sighed, why not?
-They were living in troubled times after all, and he would do anything to protect his family.
+Caden sighed.
+Why not?
+They were living in troubled times, after all, and he would do anything to protect his family.

 “How did you hear about this woman?” he asked.